mcthouacbb/Engine-Dev-Info/eval/nnue/basic_arch.md

 Most NNUE networks have exactly one output neuron, indicating the heuristic score of a position.
 The accumulator values are passed through an activation function, then forwarded to the output layer by taking the dot product to the output weights, and adding the output bias.

-During training, the final evaluation value is passed though sigmoid activation to be trained on a target value.
+During training, the final evaluation is passed though sigmoid activation to be trained on a target value.
 The target value is the result linear interpolation of the game result (0, 0.5, 1), and `sigmoid(evaluation/eval_scale)`.

 However, during inference, the sigmoid function is unused, and the final evaluation is scaled by `eval_scale`.
-This will produce a reasonable evaluation value with a large range and suffient precision.
+This will produce a reasonable evaluation with a large range and suffient precision.

 ### Quantization